costela/ansible-role-obnam/README.md

 "special\_time" attribute of the "cron" ansible module.
 If not provided, obnam will be set up, but no cronjob will be created.

+## encrypt\_with
+PGP key to encrypt the contents of the repository with.
+Obnam must have access to the private key, since backing-up requires decrypting metadata in order to update it.
+Should be passed as KeyID or full fingerprint (recommended).
+If not provided, backup will not be encrypted.

+## extra\_keys
+Additional PGP keys that should have access to encrypted repository.
+These can be fetched automatically, since obnam only needs the public keys.

 # Limitations

  - Currently supports only one backup job per user.